acuity-social/mix-pastebin-mixin/README.md

-# link-pastebin-mixin-schema
+# mix-pastebin-mixin-schema
-LINK schema of a pastebin mixin.
+MIX schema of a pastebin mixin.